-Maintaining good mental health and balance as a parent is hard work and that’s why it is important we look after ourselves.
+Maintaining good mental health and balance as a parent is hard work.
+That’s why it is important we look after ourselves.

 I didn’t manage it, and when my third child was a few months old I was diagnosed with depression and anxiety.

-I had probably been anxious for 5 years by then, ever since my first baby was born in 2004.
+I had probably been anxious for 5 years by then.
+Ever since my first baby was born in 2004.
 In those days mental health was not something that was discussed often.
-I hadn’t realised what was going on and had assumed I was weak and needed to pull myself together, everyone else seemed to be able to cope – so why couldn’t I?
+I hadn’t realised what was going on.
+I had assumed I was weak and needed to pull myself together.
+Everyone else seemed to be able to cope – so why couldn’t I?

 “But it turns out I wasn’t weak, I was ill.”